 He knows the standard advice.
 He knows how to make gratitude lists, enumerating the people and accomplishments that give his life value.
 But even in that process, he begins to contrast himself with others less fortunate.
 It’s the pernicious flip side; using comparison to create a sense of superiority.

 Comparison.
 Or, to use that old-fashioned word from the Ten Commandments, covetousness in all its ugly forms, those cravings for external validation.

 As I said earlier, some truths need frequent reiteration.
 Like this one I have distilled from the wisdom of ages.
 Share a version of it with your children, your students, your coworkers and neighbors.
 Hell, shout if from the rooftops!

 You are one of a kind, a divine creation, as unique as the whorls on your fingertips.
 Your particular experience and history are yours alone and can lead you to the fulfillment you seek.
 Follow your own path!
 Seize your own destiny!
 As Emerson wisely said, “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”

 Back to those talks with my friend.
 I do my best to help him reclaim his sacred identity and settle into the present with a thankfulness that overflows.

-But after our talks, a sobering thoughts enters my mind.
+And often, after our talks, a sobering thought enters my mind.

 I imagine us on our death beds.
 No matter how many people surround us in those moments, we will ultimately make that transition alone.
 And if our lives really do pass before our eyes, we will see clearly the absurdity of EVER wasting a precious moment in unhealthy comparison to others?